multani7871/employee-led-SPVs/how_to_measure_performance_of_an_spv.md

     -   Distributions to Paid-In Capital.
 The total amount of money the SPV has returned to investors (Distributions) divided by Paid in Capital.
 -   TVPI
 	- Total Value (Residual Value + Distributions) divided by Paid-In Capital
-		- in most SPVs, Distributions are usually 0 until all the distributions happen at once and then Residual Value becomes zero.
+		- In most SPVs, Distributions are usually 0 until the SPV is dissolved.
+A single distribution then happens and then Residual Value becomes zero.
     -  TVPI can be either gross or net of fees.
 TVPI is usually calculated net of fees.
 -   IRR (Internal Rate of Return)
 	-   Realized